Rise to Success: Career Highlights of Danica Patrick

 In 1996, Danica Patrick was accepted into the Indianapolis-based Lyn St. James Foundation Driver Development Program.

-In 1997, Danica Patrick was featured in television segments on ABC and MTV, leading to her being hired by John Mecom Jr.
+In 1997, Danica Patrick was featured in television segments on ABC and MTV, increasing her exposure.

-May 1998: Competed in Sports Car Club of America race
+May 1998: Sports Car Club of America Race

 In May 1998, Danica Patrick competed in a Sports Car Club of America race at Daytona International Speedway.

-In 1998, Danica Patrick dropped out of high school and moved to England to advance her racing career, residing in Milton Keynes.
+In 1998, Danica Patrick's parents consented to her dropping out of high school to pursue her racing career in England.

-In 1998, Danica Patrick dropped out of high school with her parents' permission and moved to the United Kingdom to further her racing career.
+In 1998, with her parents' permission, Danica Patrick dropped out of high school and moved to the United Kingdom to further pursue her racing career.

-In 1999, Danica Patrick finished ninth in points in the British Formula Vauxhall Championship.
+In 1999, Danica Patrick came ninth in points in the British Formula Vauxhall Championship.

-In 2001, Danica Patrick returned to the United States due to a lack of funding after competing in Formula Vauxhall and Formula Ford in the United Kingdom.
+Due to a lack of funding, Danica Patrick returned to the United States in 2001 after competing in Formula Vauxhall and Formula Ford in the United Kingdom.

-In 2002, Danica Patrick competed in five Barber Dodge Pro Series races for Rahal Letterman Racing.
+In 2002, Danica Patrick participated in five Barber Dodge Pro Series races for Rahal Letterman Racing.

-In 2005, Danica Patrick took her first career pole position at the season's eighth race at Kansas Speedway, becoming the second woman in IndyCar Series history to achieve the feat after Sarah Fisher in 2002.
+In 2005, Danica Patrick became the second woman in IndyCar Series history to achieve a pole position after Sarah Fisher did so in 2002.

-In 2003, Danica Patrick secured the first podium finish for a woman in the Toyota Atlantic Series' history at the season-opening race in Monterey.
+In 2003, Danica Patrick switched to the Toyota Atlantic Series and secured the first podium finish for a woman in the series' history at the season-opening race in Monterey.
+She also made her sports car debut at the Grand Prix of Atlanta.

 December 2004: Named to Rahal Letterman Racing's IndyCar Series Roster

-In December 2004, Rahal Letterman Racing named Danica Patrick to their IndyCar Series roster for 2005.
+In December 2004, Rahal Letterman Racing named Danica Patrick to their IndyCar Series roster for 2005 after the team found the resources to run a third car.

-In the 2004 season, Danica Patrick finished third in the Toyota Atlantic Series championship standings and became the first woman to win a pole position in the series.
+In the 2004 season, Danica Patrick secured third place in the Toyota Atlantic Series championship standings and became the first woman to win a pole position in the series.

 2005: IndyCar Series Debut and Rookie of the Year

-In 2005, Danica Patrick began driving in the IndyCar Series with Rahal Letterman Racing, achieving three pole positions and earning the Rookie of the Year award for both the Indianapolis 500 and the IndyCar Series.
+In 2005, Danica Patrick began her IndyCar Series career with Rahal Letterman Racing, achieving three pole positions and earning the Rookie of the Year awards for both the Indianapolis 500 and the IndyCar Series.

 2006: Continued Racing with Rahal Letterman Racing